-Valuation Date(s): Unless otherwise specified in the relevant pricing supplement, the valuation date, or if there is more than one valuation date, the final valuation date, will be the third trading day prior to the maturity date, subject to extension for up to ten trading days for market disruption events.
+Barrier Price: As specified in the relevant pricing supplement.
+For example, the relevant pricing supplement may specify that the Barrier Price is equal to 80% of the Initial Reference specified in the relevant pricing supplement.
+Unless otherwise specified in the relevant pricing supplement, the valuation date (if there is one valuation date) or the final valuation date (if there is more than one valuation date) will be the third trading day prior to the maturity date, subject to extension for up to ten trading days if a market disruption event occurs.